vercel/swr/README.md

 }
 ```

-Note in Suspense mode, `data` is always the fetch response (so you don't need to check if it's `undefined`).
+In Suspense mode, `data` is always the fetch response (so you don't need to check if it's `undefined`).
 But if there's an error occurred, you need to use an [error boundary](https://reactjs.org/docs/concurrent-mode-suspense.html#handling-errors) to catch it.

+_Note that currently Suspense doesn’t work in SSR mode._

 ### Error Retries